-An extensive introduction to the fundamentals of XHTML/CSS, web page layout, and web site development using Notepad.
-Students will learn all of XHTML/CSS plus tips and tricks of making web pages work.
-The class will also touch on XML, AJAX, Javascript, PHP, and Podcasting.
+An extensive introduction to the fundamentals of HTML/CSS, web page layout, and web site development.
+Students will learn HTML/ CSS plus tips and tricks of making web pages work.
+The class will also touch on XML, AJAX, JavaScript, PHP, and Podcasting.
 Students will walk away with a full functioning, standards based web site.
 The course includes lectures, demonstrations, group projects, and extensive hands-on experience in a computer lab.
 Spring semester.